1963 in Afghanistan

 The following lists events that happened during 1963 in Afghanistan.

-Both the U.S. and the U.S.S.R. continue their road-building projects in Afghanistan.
+Both the United States and the Soviet Union continued their road-building projects in Afghanistan.
 The U.S. grades and paves the road from Kabul to Peshawar (Pakistan) and is building another road, costing more than $30,000,000, from Kabul to Kandahar and thence to the Pakistan border.
 The Soviets are building a tunnel to connect the modern road from the Oxus river (their frontier with Afghanistan) to Kabul, at an estimated cost of $40,000,000.